 Initially, I landed a role as a mechanical engineer at Fyfe.
-This gave me an insight to oil and gas piping engineering design and surveying.
+This gave me an insight to energy and resources piping engineering design and surveying.
 I worked on quite a few engineering designs in my first 6 months, when eventually an opportunity arose internally for a project engineer.
 This for me was a turning point as I felt I really had to decide if I wanted to go down a technical or more commercial path.

 Project management was never a career I had thought about.
 After graduating from the University of Adelaide, I gained experience in a sales-based role, and then a quality officer role where I developed my soft skills in the engineering space.
 The experiences I had in these roles allowed me to develop my communication skills, stakeholder management and the ability to pitch ideas effectively.
 Prior to working at Fyfe, I had worked for a lot of project managers which inspired me to complete my cert 4 in project management.

 Now, as a project manager I love that I get a taste of everything from project initiation to execution and closeout.
 As a project manager, you need to understand the bigger picture to support and drive your team to deliver successful project outcomes.
 I have been able to work in the Fyfe’s Energy and Resources division, delivering projects for big clients including Santos and Beach.
 I enjoy the challenge of managing the commercial aspects as well as liaising with internal and external stakeholders for our projects.
 I love talking so I find my outgoing personality greatly assists me in my role as a PM.